Northern lights in Hobart tonight

 Bruny Island south coast

-The southern end of Bruny Island gives some of the darkest skies within reach of Hobart.
+Get directions ↗The southern end of Bruny Island gives some of the darkest skies within reach of Hobart.
 The south-facing beaches at the Adventure Bay area look out over a wide stretch of open Southern Ocean.
-Take the ferry from Kettering (30 minutes south of Hobart) — a 15-minute crossing.
+Take the ferry from Kettering (30 minutes south of Hobart) - a 15-minute crossing.
 The island's south tip, Labillardiere Peninsula, faces directly south.
-Very little light pollution south of Adventure Bay.
+Minimal light pollution south of Adventure Bay.

 Cockle Creek (South West National Park)